EvelynHarrington1/simple-rating/README.md

 Go to `/rate` to submit a score from 1 to 10.

 Open `/ratings/[id]` to view a specific rating detail page.

+Visit `/my` to review the personal rating journal.

+Use `/summary` for a lightweight overview.

+Visit `/about` for a short explanation of the project.